epicollect/epi-collect/RESEARCHERS.md

 # Information for researchers

-If you or your research group would like to work with Epi-Collect data, we would love to talk with you.
+If you or your research group would like to work with Epi-Collect data, or you are in a health-related field and want to influence the direction of Epi-Collect, we would love to talk with you.
 Please email us at nessup@gmail.com and mennen.lars@gmail.com.
 We also encourage you to join the public [Slack workspace](https://join.slack.com/t/epi-collect/shared_invite/zt-d24uxjzl-7oT5ljZwRc74VMgozPwAqg).